Tore Vamraak

-Tore Vamraak (born 3 December 1980) is a Norwegian economist and politician for the Conservative Party.
+Tore Grobæk Vamraak (born 3 December 1980) is a Norwegian economist and politician for the Conservative Party.
 Having worked in the fields of economy and politics, he was appointed State Secretary from 2013 to 2018, and elected deputy representative to the Storting from the constituency of Akershus for the period 2021–2025.

 Career

-Born on 3 December 1980, Vamraak graduated as economist from the Norwegian School of Economics in 2000, and has studied further subjects in natural sciences and political science at the University of Oslo.
-His job assignments include researcher at the Norwegian Defence Research Establishment, trainee and asset manager at the Norges Bank Investment Management, and advisor at the Storting for the Conservative Party.
+Born on 3 December 1980, Vamraak enrolled at the Norwegian School of Economics at the age of 16.
+Graduating as an economist in 2000, he studied further subjects in natural sciences and political science at the University of Oslo.
+His job assignments include researcher at the Norwegian Defence Research Establishment from 2001 to 2006, trainee and asset manager at the Norges Bank Investment Management from 2006 to 2010, and advisor at the Conservative Party parliamentary caucus from 2010 to 2013.

-Taking part in local politics, Vamraak was member of the municipal council of Skedsmo from 2011 to 2013.
-He was appointed State Secretary in Solberg's Cabinet; first at tne Office of the Prime Minister from 2013 to 2015, and thereafter in the Ministry of Finance from 2015 to 2018.
+Taking part in local politics, Vamraak was member of the executive committee of Skedsmo municipal council from 2011 to 2013.
+He was appointed State Secretary in Solberg's Cabinet; first at the Office of the Prime Minister from 2013 to 2015, and thereafter in the Ministry of Finance from 2015 to 2018.
 As State Secretary he was responsible for the Government Pension Fund and for financial markets.
 After ending his assignment as State Secretary, Vamraak was junior partner and associate partner in McKinsey & Company from 2018 to 2020.
 In 2020 he was appointed as chief economist for Econa, a trade union for business administrators.

 He was elected deputy representative to the Storting from the constituency of Akershus for the period 2021–2025, for the Conservative Party.
-He replaced Jan Tore Sanner in the Storting from 1 to 14 October 2021 while Sanner was government minister.
+He replaced Jan Tore Sanner in the Storting from 1 to 14 October 2021 while Sanner was still government minister.

+Becoming chief economist for Sparebanken Sør in 2023, he moved to Grimstad.
+He was also elected to the executive committee of Agder county council in the 2023 Norwegian local elections.